ParvSeth06/WiDS-Project--Into-The-Realm-Of-Neural-Networks/Week1/README.md

 - [**YouTube Tutorial**](https://www.youtube.com/watch?v=rfscVS0vtbw)
 - [**w3schools**](https://www.w3schools.com/python/) for reference

-You don't need to cover the entire content of the video above, make sure to focus mainly on data types and the syntax for conditional statements, loops and functions.
+You don't need to cover the entire content of the video above, make sure to focus mainly on data types and the syntax for conditional statements, loops, functions  and basic file handling.

 ## NumPy
 NumPy, or Numerical Python, is a Python library widely used to operate on vectors and matrices (called *arrays*).
 It is arguably the most important Python library when it comes to developing neural networks and in data science in general.
 A major reason for NumPy's popularity is its use of *vectorization*, which greatly speeds up computations involving arrays, as compared to traditional Python lists.